brianm/a/README.md

 want to build will vary by project, you will probably need to customize this target to build the right thing.
 Right now it builds a binary called <code>hello</code>.
 You'll never guess what it does!

+## The test Makefile Target

+The <code>test</code> target tries to run tests in the project root, and all directories other then WORKSPACE and .git off of the root.
+You may need to customize this behavior for your needs.